Venezuela Travel Advice

 Threat level: High

 The current travel advice for Venezuela is to avoid going to this country unless deemed necessary and remain extra vigilant and cautious when visiting it, as it has one of the highest murder rates in the world.
 So, please take this into consideration when travelling.

 At present, there is not a specific terror threat in Venezuela, but the major concern is the high level of violent crime, gun crime and drug-related crime.

 Venezuela has a huge issue with violent crime; kidnapping is common place in many areas, as is car-jacking.
 General travel advice for visitors to Venezuela need to be aware that much of this is organised crime and criminal gangs work at, or have contacts in the airports, hotels and restaurants.
-You should avoid hailing down taxis when you have arrived at the airport as these are often unauthorised, illegitimate taxis and can put you in danger.
+The best travel advice for Venezuela is that you should avoid hailing down taxis when you have arrived at the airport as these are often unauthorised, illegitimate taxis and can put you in danger.
 Travellers need to be wary of their surroundings and take care what they are saying and doing in public.

 Travellers should not visit the “barrios”, the heavily populated slum towns that are in and around every city.
 These “barrios” are very dangerous places and visits can often result in kidnap and death.
 It is not recommended that you stay in the Sabana Grande area of Caracas, or on Margarita Island, as there is an ongoing issue with crime in these areas.
 Alternatively, Chacao is regarded as a safer place to reside during your stay.

-Upon arrival in the country, keep a low profile and restrain from showing affluence such as electronic items.
+The best travel advice for Venezuela is that upon arrival in the country, keep a low profile and restrain from showing affluence such as jewellery items.
 Doing so will alert you to thieves and can make you a target for robbery, some of which can be violent.
 If you are attacked, do not resist as most resistance is met with violent assault or shooting, which can prove fatal.